 Here are some ideas:

 - Explore multiple income streams: Authors can diversify their income streams to make the most money as an author.
 Some examples include taking on speaking engagements, consulting, or offering writing-based services like coaching.

-- Build their platform: Having a large network and social following can help you make more money as an author.
+- Build their platform: Having a large network and social following can help you make more money as an author (don't miss our list of the best social media platforms for authors here).
 When you enlarge your digital footprint, you attract more readers, increase book sales, and get exposed to opportunities that may not have existed with a smaller platform.
 Read this article to find out how to build a social media following.

 - Marketing: You can help marketing efforts by taking marketing into your own hands.
 Examples include actively promoting your book on social media, in-person, and networking.

 - Crowdfunding: Create a crowdfunding campaign to help fundraise for your book project.
 Platforms like Patreon and Kickstarter are examples of websites you can use for this.

 - Self-publishing: As a self published author, you'll earn more per book with self-publishing compared to traditional publishing.
 This could be the more lucrative path to traditional publishing if you have a strong online platform.